 Awake in peace, You-whose-Face-is-behind; in peace, You-who-sees-behind; in peace, Ferryman of the sky; in peace, Ferryman of Nut; in peace, Ferryman of the gods; in peace.
 John Murphy has come to you that you may ferry him in that ferry with which you ferry the gods.

 SUPPORT FOR WORKS IN PROGRESS Zeena is a self-funded, independent artist.
-Her livelihood and funding for current audio-visual projects rely solely on commissioned work, teaching, lecturing, performing, and fan-based support of her creative work, as well as donations.
-DONATIONS: If you would like to pledge your support towards the production costs involved in current works in progress, please use the PayPal donation button below.
+Her livelihood and funding for current audio-visual projects rely solely on commissioned work, teaching, lecturing, performing, and fan-based support of her creative work, as well as donations from private patrons and sponsors.
+If you would like to pledge your support towards the production costs involved in current works in progress, please use the PayPal donation button below.
 Thank you for your support of Zeena's work!